Loading benchmark context

 Benchmarks vs Predictions

 Benchmarks help teams interpret scores.
 They are not a published validation coefficient.
-A high percentile rank means the ad scores above most ads in the same segment according to the model.
-It does not guarantee in-market success.
+A high percentile rank means the ad scores above most ads in the same segment according to the model — directly, when the slice is Observed, and through an adjacent slice when it is Modeled.
+Either way, a percentile does not guarantee in-market success.
 Use benchmarks alongside RoastIQ diagnostic scores and BuyerLens buyer interviews for the most complete pre-spend creative read.
 See the glossary for definitions of all benchmark terminology.